Tee1er/boing/README.md

     }
 }
 ```
-For `serverPath`, paste in the path to your jarfile.
+For `serverPath`, paste in the path to your jarfile, or the one included in this repository.
 Remember that in JSON, you'll want to use double backslashes.
 Replace `YOUR-TOKEN` with the token you copied earlier - and remember, don't share it with others.

 As for chatChannel - Boing comes with a chat relay feature that takes chat in a specific channel and relays it to the in-game Mindustry chat.

 You can put the name of the channel you'd like to use for that in there at this point in setup.

-Now, all you need to do is save the file, and double-click `run.bat`.
+Now, all you need to do is save the file, and execute `run.bat` (also works as a bash script).
 You might want to automate it as a service using something like https://nssm.cc/.
 This has two main benefits: A.) you won't need to remember to start the server, and B.) it'll be out of sight, hidden away.

 ## Commands